-Dear Brothers and Sisters:
+Dear Brothers and Sisters,

-Our union is about to embark on something special.
+Your union is about to embark on something special.

 We'll soon drop the gavel on the 39th IAM Grand Lodge Convention in Chicago.
 More than 1,200 members just like you, from every corner of the United States and Canada, will serve as delegates.
 No matter our trade or background, we're coming together for one reason: to unify as one powerful voice for working people.

 Put simply, we're going to put the fight back in the Fighting Machinists.
 For me that's not just a catchy slogan.
 We face too many challenges to be divided.
 The urgency of the time mandates our solidarity.

 So we're going to come together to take on companies and politicians that mistreat our members and working people.
 When they attack one of us, they attack all of us.
-An injustice to one is an injustice to all!
-I want our enemies to remember with regret the time they took on the Machinists Union.
-I want us to be proactive.
-We're going to think outside the box about whom and how we organize.
-We're going to strategize how to better serve the membership we're honoured to already call Brothers and Sisters.
+I want our enemies to remember with regret the time they took

+But I also want us to be proactive.
+We're going to think outside the box on the Machinists Union. about who and how we organize.
+We're going to strategize how to better serve the people we're honored to already call Brothers and Sisters.

 I have my own ideas, but it's going to take all of us - and a spirited but civil debate at our Grand Lodge Convention - to make our plans reality.

 Whether you're serving as a delegate or not, I encourage you to follow along by monitoring goIAM.org and the Machinists Union Facebook and Twitter accounts.
 Better yet, please download the official convention app to your smartphone by searching "IAM 2016" in the Apple or Android app stores.

-In Solidarity,
+In Solidarity, Robert Marting Ja.